weweb-assets/ww-dialog/AI.md

    - `animationDuration`: `number` - Duration of the animation in milliseconds.
 Default: `300`.
    - `animationEasing`: `'linear' | 'ease' | 'ease-in' | 'ease-out' | 'ease-in-out'` - Easing function for animation.
 Default: `'linear'`.
    - `preventScroll`: `boolean` - Whether to prevent scrolling when the dialog is open.
 Default: `true`.
-   - `trigger`: `boolean` - Whether to display a trigger component.
-Default: `true`.
-In this case the dialog MUST still be a child of another element or section.
-   - `triggerClickOpens`: `boolean` - Whether clicking the trigger should open the dialog.
-Default: `true`.
    - `overlay`: `boolean` - Whether to display an overlay behind the dialog.
 Default: `true`.
    - `escClose`: `boolean` - Whether the dialog should close when the escape key is pressed.
 Default: `false`.
    - `clickOutsideCloses`: `boolean` - Whether clicking outside the dialog should close it.
 Default: `false`.